 “If the home improvement centers can constrain incremental expenses to meet outsized traffic while still protecting customers/employees, EPS[earnings per share] should improve,” added Matuszewski.

-Home Depot is one of the best dividend stocks because of its service to customers through the COVID-19 pandemic.
+Home Depot is one of the best dividend stocks of 2020 because of its service to customers through the COVID-19 pandemic.

-In addition to Pfizer, Merck is a pharmaceutical company that is one of the best dividend stocks.
+In addition to Pfizer, Merck is a pharmaceutical company that is one of the best dividend stocks of 2020.
 Mercks’s dividend yield of 3.16% is impressive to investors.

 Merck’s Q2 2020 revenue dropped to $10.87 billion because of the COVID-19 crisis.
 CEO Ken Frazier spoke about the results.

 “As expected, social distancing measures in many regions negatively impacted second-quarter volumes for many of our products.
 However, customer access to care is steadily improving, including in our portfolio of vaccines, which was hit particularly hard this quarter,” said Frazier.

 Merck expects revenue to improve as it develops a COVID-19 vaccine.